opengsn/docs/javascript-client/gsn-faq.md

 ## Where is the private key? <a id="where_is_the_private_key?"></a>

 While relayers pay the gas cost for users, this does not mean they have access to users' private keys.
-The `BaseRelayRecipient` contract has a utility function called `_msgSender()` which is to be used in place of the solidity system variable `msg.sender` and returns the true address of the user - even when transactions are signed by the relayers private key.
+The user uses its wallet (Metamask, or other) to sign the request it sends the relayer.
+The recipient contract (inheriting from `BaseRelayRecipient`) will only use the user's address if the message was indeed signed by the user.

-User private keys are never shared or exposed to the relays.
+User private keys are never shared or exposed to any entity - relayers or on-chain contracts.

 ## Is this safe?
 Secure? <a id="is_this_safe?_secure?"></a>

 The GSN network and smart contracts have been audited and are considered to be safe.
-As the relayers do not have access to users' private keys there is no danger of user funds being stolen via stolen private keys.

-The original [Gas Station Network EIP: 1613](http://eips.ethereum.org/EIPS/eip-1613) lists several theoretical attacks against the relay network which have been accounted for by the software implementation and the Relay network should be considered safe.
+The [GSN Protocol](https://github.com/opengsn/gsn-protocol/blob/master/gsn-protocol.md) lists several theoretical attacks against the relay network and paymasters which have been accounted for by the software implementation and the Relay network should be considered safe.

 As always, applications that intend to store large amounts of value should consider carefully their software architecture design to minimize the opportunity for unaccounted for edge cases which could lead to a reduction in security and loss of funds.

-## How do I know who the user is? <a id="how_do_i_know_who_the_user_is?"></a>
+## How do a contract knows who the user is? <a id="how_do_i_know_who_the_user_is?"></a>

 The `BaseRelayRecipient` contract has a utility function called `_msgSender()` which returns the true address of the user making a contract call.
 The function `_msgSender()` should be used in place of the solidity system variable `msg.sender`.